isomerpages/moe-cjc/_about-us/Principal's Message.md

 in 2034, and we promise that the current campus will be upkept and maintained up to standard to support the teaching and learning of the current batches of students.</p>
+<h4>The CJ Family – 1 Flame, 1 Family</h4>
+<p>Regardless of our location, what defines CJC is not just its physical
+infrastructure; we are a community, lovingly referred to by students, past and present, as the CJ Family, and the CJ spirt will connect all associated with CJC.
+Regardless of our address, we welcome CJCians to come home!</p>
+<p>The pivotal role of educators at Catholic Junior College in enabling CJCians
+to learn and act to build the larger community is not to be taken for granted.
+Educators at CJC exemplify the college motto in their professional ethics and interaction with students and one another, always seeking to give of their best to students.
+They develop the students intellectually, form their values and character through creating learning opportunities, and journey with and encourage students in face of challenges that come their way.
+Through our teachers’ efforts to build the college ethos, anchored in the college motto, In Truth and Love, and family spirit of unity, CJC is a home away from home, a safe refuge for students where they are accepted and supported, where friendships are forged, and problems learned and overcome</p>
+<p>As we enter into the next 50 years of CJC’s history, we give thanks to
+God for the many blessings and graces granted upon the CJ community of staff and students, past and present.
+We pray for the continued guidance of the Holy Spirit as we refresh our value proposition as the only Catholic mission junior college in Singapore to educate current and future CJCians.
+We seek to empower our students to learn joyfully In Truth and Love and become Thinkers with a Mission, Leaders with a Heart in their chosen vocation, in time to come.&nbsp;</p>
 <p><em>In Veritate et Caritate!</em>
 </p>
 <p><strong>Mrs Woo Soo Min</strong>
 </p>
 <p><strong>Principal</strong>
 </p>
+<p></p>